• Home

 Research Interests

 Our lab group is currently examining the properties and prevalence of bacterial cells capable of producing the small indole based molecule violacein.
-Projects involving water collection, physiological screening, genomic sequencing, and transposon mutagenesis based screens are ongoing.
+Projects involving water collection, amphibian swabbing, bacterial physiological screening, genomic sequencing, and transposon mutagenesis based screens are ongoing.

 Publications